 French toast comes out best if you work with thick slices of French or Italian loaf bread that are several days old.
 That way they’ve had a chance to firm up, which will make the slices hold up better when you dip them in the egg milk mixture and fry them.
-Thin slices of fresh bread tend to fall apart or get mushy when you do this.
+Thin slices of fresh bread tend to fall apart or get mushy when you do this, making for lousy French toast.

 From the recipe archive.
 First posted 2005.